jeremyhsimons/percentage-difference-checker/README.md

 5. Create a new folder on your desktop, and place three files inside of it: checker.py, the polling data excel file, and the output excel file provided.
-6. Make sure the polling data excel file is renamed 'poll_data', or the program will not work.
+6. Make sure the polling data excel file is named 'poll_data', or the program will not work.
-7. Make sure the empty excel file is renamed 'output_table', or the program will not work.
+7. Make sure the empty excel file is named 'output_table', or the program will not work.
-8. Once your folder is set, right click on the checker.py file and open with Visual Studio Code.
+8. Once your folder is created, right click on the checker.py file and open with Visual Studio Code.
-9. Once the editor has loaded, select the file icon in the top left corner of the screen, click on open folder, and click on 'open folder' select the new folder you created.
+9. Once the editor has loaded, select the file icon at the top left-hand toolbar, click on 'open folder', and select the new folder you created.
 Once you've done this, three files should be visible in the explorer section next to the left-hand toolbar.
 The code will soon be ready to run from the terminal once we have installed a couple of libraries.

 <hr>